Ficodes/perseo-fe/documentation/usermanual.md

 ## Perseo Rules

+This section shows how to leverage the rules used by Perseo, what they look like, and what their proper syntax is.

+### Basic structure

 Perseo rules follow a simple JSON structure made up of three mandatory *key-value* fields: **`name`**, **`text`**, and **`action`**.
 The structure of these rules is sketched in the following JSON code:

 ```json